IBM Cloud Docs

 1. Open the Power Virtual Server user interface in IBM Cloud.

-3. Select a workspace in which you want to create the NSG.
+3. Select the workspace in which you want to create the NSG.
+The "Workspace details" panel is displayed.

-6. In the Details section, enter a name for the network security group and click Continue.
+7. In the General section, enter a name for the network security group in the Name field and click Continue.

 • Allow: Use this option to allow network traffic from the specified Remote.